 If you're looking for dressing room ideas to turn a box room, a large cupboard or even a corner of your bedroom into the walk-in wardrobe of your dreams, you're in the right place.
-We get it, dressing rooms and walk in wardrobes are top of our lists in terms of things we would love to add to our houses (insert Carrie Bradshaw reference).
-But they have more to them than just being a place to store your Milano Blahniks (ha, dream on), they can actually add value to your home.
+We get it, dressing rooms and walk in wardrobes are top of our lists in terms of things we would love to add to our houses (insert Carrie Bradshaw reference here).
+But good a dressing room design can be more than just a place to store your Milano Blahniks (ha, dream on), they can actually add value to your home.

-1. Where to put your dressing room or walk-in wardrobe?
+1. Where to put dressing rooms or walk-in wardrobes?

 If you're lucky enough to have a box room next to or near to your master bedroom, this is the perfect place to site your dressing room – and it can stay separate from your bedroom, saving you the cost of knocking through.